Do you Qualify to Become a Foster Carer?

 Do I get paid to look after a foster child?

-You will get a fostering allowance which is intended to cover the costs of looking after a child in care, such as clothing, pocket money and food.
+You will get a fostering allowance which is intended to cover the costs of looking after a child in your care.

 Do I pay tax and national insurance?